gantry/gantry5/UPGRADE-5.5.md

 SCSS compiler will also show a lot of deprecated warnings for features which will not be supported in the next version of Gantry anymore.
 We will soon release a script to automatically fix those.

+**NOTE:** There is still an issue with incompatible units if breakponts use `px`.
+We are looking to fix it.

 # Adding Joomla!
 4 support for themes

 Themes designed to Joomla!
 3 do not really work in Joomla!
 4 without some changes.
 This document helps you to add Joomla!
 4 support to your themes.